oconnor663/jacko.io/posts/snooze.md

     functions comes from.
 The rules for what you can do after `fork` are mostly the same as the rules for what you can do in a signal handler.

-Even if the OS could clean up threads, it wouldn't help in these cases, because a paused thread needs all its resources if we eventually unpause it.
-And the same applies to Rust futures.
-If a snoozed future might get polled again, then it doesn't help that Rust knows how to `drop` it, because we can't `drop` it.
+Even if the OS could clean up threads, that wouldn't help here, because a paused thread needs all its resources if we eventually unpause it.
+And the same applies to Rust futures, if we snooze them.
+A snoozed future might get polled again, so we can't `drop` it.

-Let's lump threads and futures together and call them "jobs".[^tasks] Here's what we can say about jobs and locks in general: If a job ever touches any locks, no matter how deeply buried they might be buried in the standard library or wherever else, then we either need to guarantee the job keeps running, or else we need to clean it up promptly and completely.
-Anything in between is a recipe for deadlocks.

-[^tasks]: We often say "tasks" as the general term for "some ongoing execution
-    of code", but that has a specific meaning in async Rust, and I don't want to be confusing.
+In other words, snoozing a future is just as broken as cancelling or pausing a thread.
+In all but the most carefully controlled circumstances, we have to assume that we'll deadlock our whole program if we ever do it.

+## What is to be done?

 ## Deprecated Idioms